rcosta358/liquid-rust/README.md

 ---

-Very simple liquid type checker for Rust that performs straightforward compile-time checks for numerical constants using the `refine!` procedural macro.
+Very simple liquid type checker for Rust that performs straightforward compile-time checks for integer literals.
 Uses Logos and LALRPOP to parse the refinement string into a tiny AST and translates it into SMT formulas using the Z3 SMT solver.

 ### Examples